HaoZeke/gasSweetening-Report/README.md

 # Gas Sweetening Project [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=for-the-badge)](https://www.paypal.me/HaoZeke/)

-This is a complete, reproducible project I carried out towards the completion of my bachelors degree in chemical engineering at HBTU, Kanpur.
+This is a complete, reproducible project I carried out with a group of classmates towards the completion of my bachelors degree in chemical engineering at HBTU, Kanpur.

 Later the code should be in a repo of its own too.